pivotal-cf-experimental/pat/README.md

  - *Redis*: e.g. `brew install redis` (using [HomeBrew](https://github.com/Homebrew/homebrew) on OSX)

-5) Run all tests within the repository
+5) Run all tests within the repository (note: this hacky fork hasn't actually ever had these tests run, so they might not pass)

         ginkgo -r